Course Promises / Learning Objectives

 - Develop scientific communication skills.

-I have outlined the skills and objects this course promises to provide you.
+We have outlined the skills and objects this course promises to provide you.

 For this promises to be upheld, you will need to commit towards the policies

 outlined below.
 CS35 is substantially faster-paced than CS21, covering a broad